tjbencomo/col11a1-manuscript/README.md

 hg38 coordinates (Pickering was originally in h19 and Durinck hg18) and then reannotated using Ensembl VEP.

+1. Download the callsets from their respective PubMed links.
-1. Run `src/liftover.py` to convert the original callsets from the Pickering and Durinck papers
+2. Run `src/liftover.py` to convert the original callsets from the Pickering and Durinck papers
-2. Run `src/convert_to_maf.R` to convert hg38 callsets into MAF format
+3. Run `src/convert_to_maf.R` to convert hg38 callsets into MAF format
-3. Run `src/annotate-snps.smk` to reannotate the MAFs using `maf2maf`.
+4. Run `src/annotate-snps.smk` to reannotate the MAFs using `maf2maf`.
 Note this is a `snakemake` pipeline.
-4. Run `src/merge_mafs.R` to combine the Lee, Pickering, and Durinck MAFs into `mutations.maf.gz`.
+5. Run `src/merge_mafs.R` to combine the Lee, Pickering, and Durinck MAFs into `mutations.maf.gz`.

 ## Figures
 The `src/` folder contains scripts to reproduce the figures.
 Survival analyses, including Figures 3C